 Most of us who have published a reasonable amount have at least one article with a “history,” a piece that had trouble finding a home.
 This is the story of one such article, the third manuscript I sent out for editorial review.
 Its history began in 1976, and after eight rejections it finally appeared in et cetera, a reasonably decent journal.
 Here is its story, which I hope will encourage those beginning the scholarly process.
 Although the various editorial responses were not consistent, on the whole the reviewers devoted significant energy to giving advice that might make the essay better.
-As I was a brand-new Ph.D. at the time I appreciated (and needed) the good advice I received, as I almost always have in the forty years since.
+As I was a brand-new Ph.D. at the time I appreciated (and needed) the good advice I received, as I almost always have in the many years since.

 I have had the occasional ill-informed review, of course, but have been spared all sorts of embarrassing blunders, been given excellent counsel, and had my writing strengthened by the dozens of anonymous reviewers who have read my work over the years.

 The story begins with a submission to the Quarterly Journal of Speech, the top national journal in my field.
 QJS had published the first article I submitted to it.
 Confident of its editor’s acumen, I sent him another essay early in 1976.

 It came back with the following letter dated April 28, 1976:

 The Quarterly Journal Of Speech: A Publication of The Speech Communication Association